Last Updated on June 3, 2024 by Soumya

 Shop at the Spice Market

-After being done with the museums, head to the Spice Market or the Egyptian Bazaar for some shopping.
+After visiting the museums, head to the Spice Market or the Egyptian Bazaar for some shopping.
 The Spice Market is not as big as the Grand Bazaar but has some of the best shops and souvenirs.
-The spices and sweets are really good here but you can also find other souvenirs at cheaper prices than at the Grand Bazaar.
+The spices and sweets are really good here, but you can also find other souvenirs at cheaper prices than at the Grand Bazaar.

 The Spice Market has a bit of a history too.
 Apparently, the Ottomans built it from their revenues in Egypt – therefore, it is also called the Egyptian Bazaar.